jj5/kickass-crypto/README.md

 The details of how each use case is supported are documented below.

+Using this library for at-rest encryption is generally a bigger risk and a bigger commitment than using it simply for round-trip encryption.
+If you lose your round-trip encryption keys or are forced to rotate them urgently that will likely be less of a problem that if similar happened to your at-rest keys.

 ## Configuration settings

 Please be advised that at the moment this code is configured directly in the